jaromir-sukuba/nvm/readme.md

 - implement main frequency synchronous measurements.
 Zero-cross detector is already fitted on Marge board and ADC supports triggering by external signal, so it should be matter of firmware support.
 - implement input current compensation.
 All parts except of large value resistor are already on the board, so after fitting it this feature should be again matter of firmware.
 - polish the SCPI commands implementation, add more commands and full manual calibration features.
+- do more elaborate triggering, along with recording data into memory, to utilize all front panel buttons.
 - do more exporation and testing of the ACAL feature.
 As it is, works fine, but I think it could do with better repeatability.
 - find lower power opamps types - this could decrase current consumption, which is always welcome in test gear.
 - provide support for GPIB.
 Not that I need GPIB that much, but I think exploration of GPIB could be interesting project.